AXLearn: Modular, Hardware-Agnostic Large Model Training: Introduction

 Large-scale deep learning models are now integral to society—they power chatbots such as ChatGPT and Gemini~\cite{chatgpt, gemini}, enhance video conferencing~\cite{zoom}, and support modern coding tools~\cite{cursor}.
 Modern deep learning systems prioritize performance and scalability to accommodate large models.
 Numerous techniques have been explored to this end, including parallelization strategies~\cite{narayanan2021megatron, zheng2022alpa}, memory optimizations~\cite{Rajbhandari2019zero, zhao2023pytorchfsdp}, and model-specific kernel optimizations~\cite{dao2022flashattention, dao2023flashattention2}.

-As one of the largest consumer electronics and online service companies, we have integrated many AI models into our products, catering to billions of users worldwide.
+At Apple, we have integrated many AI models into our products, catering to billions of users worldwide.
 We have two requirements for our deep learning systems besides training performance and scalability.
 First, we aim to empower our model engineers to experiment with diverse model architectures and training techniques.
 They should write only a minimal amount of code to configure complex model definitions and training methods.
 We call this \textit{modularity} of the deep learning system.
 Second, as a large technology company, we cannot rely on a single hardware vendor---any hardware can run into supply issues and vary in pricing.
-Our design goal is be compatible with \textit{heterogeneous} backends, such as GPU, TPU, and AWS Trainium.
+Our design goal is be \textit{hardware-agnostic}, supporting GPU, TPU, and AWS Trainium.
 This allows us to train on major cloud providers (e.g., AWS, Google Cloud, Azure) as well as our on-premises servers.